Dechrissen/speedrunb0t/README.md

 # speedrunb0t
-A Twitch.tv IRC bot for speedrunners with Speedrun.com API integration.
+An IRC bot for Twitch.tv for speedrunners, with Speedrun.com API integration.

 ## Index
 1. [Currently supported games](#currently-supported-games)